CMU-17-770-Fall-2025/project-3a/README.md

 You are free to implement any form of collector, but you must be able handle cyclic references (i.e, reference counting is not valid).

+The project description and specifications of Project 3a can be found at the website [here](https://www.cs.cmu.edu/~wasm/cs17-770/fall2025/proj3a.html).

 ## Starter Code

 You will likely benefit from extending your first project, which should already have a fully working interpreter.